Branching processes with pairwise interactions: A modified branching process with migration and the Lamperti transform

-Informally, the dynamics of the process $X$ are similar to that of a branching process with immigration.
-As we mentioned in the introduction, this type of processes have appeared in \cite{Lamb2008} (see pp. 97-98) in connection with LB-processes (i.e., BPI-processes with no cooperation) but not further properties have been established.
+Informally, the dynamics of the process $X$ are similar to that of a branching process with migration (emigration/immigration).
+This type of processes has appeared in \cite{Lamb2008} (see pp.\ 97-98) in connection with LB-processes (i.e., BPI-processes with no cooperation).